IBM-Cloud/docs/toolchains/toolchains_integrations.md

 Configure PagerDuty to send notifications when pipeline stage failures occur so that you can fix problems faster and reduce downtime:

 1. If you are configuring this tool integration as you are creating the toolchain, in the Configurable Integrations section, click **PagerDuty**.
-1. If you have a toolchain and are adding this tool integration to it, on the DevOps dashboard, on the **Toolchains** page, click the toolchain to open its Overview page.
-Alternatively, on the app's Overview page, on the Continuous Delivery tile, click **View Toolchain**.
+1. If you have a toolchain on {{site.data.keyword.Bluemix_notm}} Public and are adding this tool integration to it, on the DevOps dashboard, on the **Toolchains** page, click the toolchain to open its Overview page.
+Alternatively, on your app's Overview page, on the Continuous Delivery tile, click **View Toolchain**.
 Then, click **Overview**.
+If you are using a toolchain on {{site.data.keyword.Bluemix_notm}} Dedicated, on the Dashboard, on the **DEVOPS** tab, click the toolchain to open its Tool Integrations page.
+Alternatively, on the upper-right corner of the app's Overview page, click **View Toolchain**.
+Then, click **Tool Integrations**.
-1. Click the add button (+).
+1. Click **Add a Tool**.
 1. In the Tool Integrations section, click **PagerDuty**
 1. Type the PagerDuty site name that is associated with your PagerDuty account.
 If you don't have a PagerDuty account, [register for one (Link opens in a new window)](https://signup.pagerduty.com/accounts/new){: new_window}.
 1. Type the API access key for your PagerDuty account.
 For instructions to find the key, see [API Authentication (Link opens in a new window)](https://signup.pagerduty.com/accounts/new){: new_window}.